Dexus-Forks/scs-kubernetes-gvm/README.md

-# Greenbone Vulnerability Manager stack for Kubernetes.
+# Greenbone Vulnerability Manager for Kubernetes.